Shahid33Ali/school-management/README.md

     ```

 #### **Classes**
 - **POST** `/classes`: Creates a new class.
+Recommended to not give count as we add student he/she will be directly added to class and increase count
   - **Request Body:**
     ```json
     {
       "name": "Grade 10A",
       "teacherId": "Teacher_ObjectId",
-      "studentCount": 30 //recommended to not give count as we add student he/she will be directly added to class and increase count
+      "studentCount": 30
     }
     ```

 - **GET** `/classes/?page=2`: Fetches all classes with pagination and filtering using request paramaters such as page .
 - **GET** `/classes/:id`: Fetches a class by ID.
+- **DELETE** `/classes/:id`: Soft deletes a class.
 - **PUT** `/classes/:id`: Updates class details.
   - **Request Body:**
     ```json